-Business View Magazine interviews representatives of the Belize Chamber of Commerce and Industry, as part of our focus on best practices in Belize business.
+Business View Caribbean interviews representatives of the Belize Chamber of Commerce and Industry, as part of our focus on best practices in Belize business.

 The Belize Chamber of Commerce and Industry is the largest private sector membership-based organization in Belize.
 Founded in 1920, the Chamber has been consistently championing the causes of its private sector constituency and considers among its primary objectives the social and economic development of Belize through the development of all sectors of industry, services and commerce.
 Additionally, since 1997, the Chamber is the only recognized “Employers Organization” in Belize under the International Labor Organization’s (ILO) tri-partite social partnership.